The Find-a-Spider Guide

 Toxicity:

-Unknown; may cause mild illness or at least pain and inflammation at the bite site
+Unknown; this species may cause mild illness or at least pain and inflammation at a bite site but probably nothing worse than this

 Click to enlarge